 “Yes, Mr Vandemar, I believe so.”

 However, before even they could manage this thing, a body came crashing through the skylight, only to be impaled on a piece of wood.
-By the time anyone had time to turn around to see what had happened, the body was a skeleton.
+Before anyone had the opportunity to turn around to see what had happened, the body was a skeleton.

-Croup looked at it thoughtfully, as he was aware of the Tentacle Monster dropping Giles and scurrying back under the floor, which was miraculously undamaged.
+Croup looked at it thoughtfully, while listening to the distinctive sounds of a Tentacle Monster dropping it's prey and slithering back under the floor, which was miraculously undamaged.
 “On the other hand, Mr Vandemar, it seems eminently possible that the angel remains in that other place, in which case there would be no reason for these people to know him.
 It seems they’ve shut the door on him, too.”